censeoproject/censeoproject.github.io/math.markdown

 ## Solution:
 We decided to calculate the volume of cream dispensed as a squeezer moves along the bottle.
 # Measuring the Squeezer's Movement
-In order to dispense medical creams in a consistent manner, we will make use of a toothpaste squeezer and measure how far it has travelled along a tube.
-To get this measurement, we will use a color sensor connected to an Arduino Nano.
-We will place a multi-colored strip of paper or other material on the tube and attach the color sensor unit to the squeezer.
-As the squeezer is pushed, the color sensor will detect different colors beneath it, telling it how far it has moved.
-image: squeezer
+To improve consistency and predictability, we use a squeezer to dispense the medical creams.
+To measure how far it has travelled along the tube, we use a color sensor that detects movement along a multi-colored strip of paper.
+The sensor is attached to the squeezer so that they move together.
+The colored strip is comprised of three distinct colors: red, green, and yellow.
+After careful testing, we determined that these colors were the easiest for the sensor to distinguish between.
+Because we designed the strip with three different colors as opposed to just two, we were able to program the color sensor to tell which direction it has moved.
+Thanks to this method, the device is able to store its furthest position along the tube and only update the system when it passes that point.
-image: color sensor
+image: squeezer + sensor
 # The Math Behind This
 ## Deriving a Formula for the Geometric Solid
 The first step is to represent a tube of medical cream as a three-dimensional geometric solid.
 At one end, the bottle is a circle.
 At the other end, it is a flat line.
 This lead us to discover that a bottle of cream is essentially an ellipse whose height and width shift over the z-axis.
 The equation for an ellipse is shown below.
 The width and height of this ellipse are ra and rb, respectively: